jordansissel/sysadvent/2011/06/article.md

 that ran on the system.

 That's what sysadmins need to get back to, today, if they have any hope of being employable in the future.
-I'm not necesarilly talking about writing the application code that runs your business, but I'm not ruling it out either.
+I'm not necessarily talking about writing the application code that runs your business, but I'm not ruling it out either.
 Of course, you might be thinking, "I'm not a programmer!
 I can't do that stuff".
 In the words of [Stephen Nelson-Smith](http://agilesysadmin.net/), "With all